 Naming conventions for files

 It is imperative to establish naming conventions for file types and folders.
-For our project, we have a naming structure that requires that all files start with the date of creation, in the format YYYYMMDD.
+I will develop a naming structure that requires that all files start with the date of creation, in the format YYYYMMDD.
 Each file will have additional information, that will usually have a prior set of approved abbreviations, after the date.
 These naming structures automatically set all files chronologically, so there is very little confusion on when the files were created (Table 1).
 It is also recommended that all files should be either all uppercase or all lowercase letters, instead of a combination of both.
-For our project, all files are lowercase and the context of the file names are separated with an underscore.
+For the LCR project, I will propose as part of the naming convention standards that all files are lowercase and the context of the file names are separated with an underscore.
 If files are not named correctly, they will be renamed to follow our guidelines.
 Files that are not named correctly, also have the risk of being overlooked, or re-organized in an incorrect folder.
-Much of our data analysis scripts depend on accurate and consistent naming structures.
+Correct naming conventions are critical to create the correct interface between the field collected water quality sensor data and the Python code that reads and stores these data.

 Table 1- Example of file naming structure